Morgan Geekie: Carolina Hurricanes

-Following the Americans’ elimination from the playoffs, Geekie signed an Amateur Tryout Agreement with the Hurricanes American Hockey League (AHL), the Charlotte Checkers, for the remainder of their regular season.
-On May 10, 2018, Geekie signed a three-year, entry-level contract with the Carolina Hurricanes.
-After attending the Hurricanes' training camp, Geekie was re-assigned to the Checkers for the 2018–19 season.
-In his first full professional season, Geekie helped the team win their first Calder Cup during the 2019 Calder Cup playoffs.
+Following the Americans' elimination from the playoffs, Geekie signed an amateur tryout offer with the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers, for the remainder of their regular season on May 4, 2018.
+Six days later, Geekie signed a three-year, entry-level contract with the Carolina Hurricanes.
+After attending the Hurricanes' training camp, he was re-assigned to the Checkers for the 2018–19 season.
+In 73 games throughout the regular season, Geekie tallied 19 goals and 27 assists.
+During the 2019 Calder Cup playoffs, he set the Checkers' postseason point streak record, putting up numbers in eight straight games.
+In Game 6 of the Eastern Conference Final, he scored 1:52 into the second overtime, sending the Checkers to the Calder Cup Final.
+The Checkers defeated the Chicago Wolves in five games to clinch the Calder Cup, and Geekie totaled eight goals at 18 points through 19 playoff contests.

-On March 7, 2020, Geekie was called up to the Hurricanes and made his NHL debut the following day against the Pittsburgh Penguins.
-In his NHL debut, he recorded two goals and an assist in the 6–2 win.
-On March 10, 2020 Geekie scored his third goal on only the third shot of his NHL career.
+Geekie joined the Checkers again to start the 2019–20 season.
+On March 7, 2020, he was called up to the Hurricanes after he put up 20 goals and 22 assists through 55 games with the Checkers.
+He made his NHL debut the following day against the Pittsburgh Penguins, in which he recorded two goals and an assist in a 6–2 win.
+On March 10, against the Detroit Red Wings, Geekie scored his third goal on only the fourth shot of his NHL career.
+During the 2020 Stanley Cup playoffs, he played eight games, collected one assist.